 7) Joseph brings his family back from Egypt (Matthew 2:19–21).
 Out of fear of Herod’s son, Joseph changes his plan to settle in Bethlehem and instead moves back to Galilee (Matthew 2:22–23).

 There is nothing in the above chronology that contradicts either Matthew or Luke.
 The only way to find a contradiction between Matthew 2:21–23 and Luke 2:39 is to make assumptions based on a preconceived bias against the veracity of Scripture.

 Some critics find another supposed contradiction in the genealogies associated with the narratives of Jesus’ birth.
 Matthew 1:16 says that Joseph’s father was Jacob; Luke 3:23 says that Joseph’s father was Heli.
-The best answer to this seeming discrepancy is that Luke is recording Mary’s genealogy and Matthew is recording Joseph’s.
-Since there was no Greek word for “son-in-law,” Joseph is called the “son of Heli” due to his marriage to Heli’s daughter, Mary.
+There are several theories, but the best answer to this seeming discrepancy is that Luke is recording Mary’s genealogy and Matthew is recording Joseph’s.
+There was no Koine Greek word with the exclusive meaning of “son-in-law,” and so Joseph is called the “son of Heli” due to his marriage to Heli’s daughter, Mary.
 Joseph was a “son” by marriage.